awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-computeresources.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SecurityGroupIds`  <a name="cfn-batch-computeenvironment-computeresources-securitygroupids"></a>
-The EC2 security group that is associated with instances launched in the compute environment\.
+The Amazon EC2 security groups associated with instances launched in the compute environment\.
+One or more security groups must be specified, either in `securityGroupIds` or using a launch template referenced in `launchTemplate`\.
+If security groups are specified using both `securityGroupIds` and `launchTemplate`, the values in `securityGroupIds` will be used\.
-*Required*: Yes
+*Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SpotIamFleetRole`  <a name="cfn-batch-computeenvironment-computeresources-spotiamfleetrole"></a>
 The Amazon Resource Name \(ARN\) of the Amazon EC2 Spot Fleet IAM role applied to a `SPOT` compute environment\.
+This role is required if the allocation strategy set to `BEST_FIT` or if the allocation strategy is not specified\.
 For more information, see [Amazon EC2 Spot Fleet Role](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html) in the *AWS Batch User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)